Communication, Communication, Communication

 There are, of course, those who resist and continue to support the established orthodoxy; those seeking to deviate cannot brazenly chart a new path: the concerns of prominent public figures and officials must be listened to, particularly in democracies.
 The Federal Reserve is subject to the same pressures, and is torn between those demanding that the status quo is maintained, and those demanding bold action to tackle the challenges of the day.
 The reality is that the trajectory of monetary policy remains far more uncertain than it has been for decades, not just in the US but globally.

 Identifying inflection points in real time is far from straightforward.
 We must assess new information as it comes to light and try to assess what it means in terms of possible outcomes.
-What can be said with certainty is that inflection points are coloured by more vociferous debate across societies.
+What can be said with certainty is that inflection points are colored by more vociferous debate across societies.
 The tension between supporters of the status quo and those who see a new way often manifests itself in the upheaval of established political landscapes, and this has clearly been the case in the West in recent years.
 While it is tempting to point to the Covid-19 crisis as the catalyst, in reality it is better thought of as the latest chapter in the continuing Western debate about what the way forward should be.

 Financial markets are not immune from the elevated uncertainty, and we should expect them to be whipsawed between the status quo and a future unknown.
 Navigating this environment will prove challenging for investors, as much of the received wisdom distilled from the disinflationary decades that began in the early 1980s will prove incorrect.
 But it is also not simply a case of dusting off the playbook from the inflationary 1970s.